How to build a Custom Block-Based Linux Kernel Driver

 5. Run the following command to get the release string of the kernel:

-6. Go back to the PlateSpin server and create a subfolder in the temporary folder where the package file was unpacked (as in step 2).
-For the subfolder name, use the following naming convention:
+6. Go back to the PlateSpin server and create a subfolder in the temporary folder where the package file was extracted (as in step 2).
+Create a new subfolder for this customer driver using the following naming convention:

 In that case the folder name will look like this: